-- The large size of the property (2,160 acres) that is under single ownership. - The ability to create large, flat development sites that are needed by potential large scale industrial/advanced manufacturing users to accommodate large scale buildings and facilities. - Proximity to Interstate 10 with direct access to the Houghton Road and Colossal Cave Road traffic interchanges.
+- The large size of the property (2,462 acres) that is under single ownership. - The ability to create large, flat development sites that are needed by potential large scale industrial/advanced manufacturing users to accommodate large scale buildings and facilities. - Proximity to Interstate 10 with direct access to the Houghton Road and Colossal Cave Road traffic interchanges.
 The Houghton Road/Interstate 10 traffic interchange was recently upgraded to a six-lane diverging diamond interchange and offers excellent access to and from the site. - Proximity to the Union Pacific Railroad and the ability to construct a spur line into the property.
-Access to the railroad is available through an adjacent property that is owned by the ASLD but not part of this PAD since it is located in unincorporated Pima County.
-This adjacent property is zoned CI-2 General Industrial Zone in unincorporated Pima County.
-A second point of railroad access is potentially available via a property that is owned by Pima County.
+A second point of railroad access is potentially available via a property that is owned by Pima County. - Frontage on Houghton Road, a major section line arterial road that has undergone recent improvements. - Existing dry and wet utility infrastructure in close proximity to the property. - The gentle topographic nature of the land.

-- Frontage on Houghton Road, a major section line arterial road that has undergone recent improvements. - Existing dry and wet utility infrastructure in close proximity to the property. - The gentle topographic nature of the land. - The opportunity to form a partnership between the City of Tucson and the ASLD to protect and enhance a significant reach of the Julian Wash, to enhance the Franco Wash Tributary and allow for significant economic development via regulations in this PAD.
+• The opportunity to form a partnership between the City of Tucson and the ASLD to protect and enhance a significant reach of the Julian Wash, to enhance the Franco Wash Tributary and allow for significant economic development via regulations in this PAD.